physimals/quantiphyse-docs/asl_tutorial.rst

 you can read ahead and even start changing the options in the GUI ready for the next analysis that we want to run.

-Once the analysis had completed, some new data items will be available in the ``Overlay`` menu below the image display:
+Once the analysis had completed, some new data items will be available.
+You can display them either by selecting them from the ``Overlay`` menu below the image display, or by clicking on the ``Volumes`` widget and selecting them from the list.
+The new data items are:

  - ``perfusion_native`` - Raw (uncalibrated) perfusion map
  - ``perfusion_calib_native`` - Calibrated perfusion data in ml/100g/min
  - ``mask_native`` - An ROI (which appears in the ROI selector under the image view) which represents the region in which the analysis was performed.

-The images may be clearer if we modify the view style for the mask from ``Shaded`` to ``Contour`` (in the ROI options box underneath the image view).
+The images may be clearer if we modify the view style for the ROI from ``Shaded`` to ``Contour`` (in the ROI options box underneath the image view).
 This replaces the translucent red mask with an outline: